We are Crestview Strategy,

 Direct: 1 (416) 645-2916

-As a Country Director with the Washington based National Democratic Institute, under the direction of former Secretary of State Madeleine Albright, Chad has worked with governments and political leaders in Armenia, Bosnia-Herzegovina, Croatia, Georgia, Iraq, Jordan, Kosovo, Kyrgyzstan, Macedonia, Moldova, Pakistan and Serbia.
+Chad was a Country Director with the Washington based National Democratic Institute under chair Secretary of State Madeleine Albright.
+He’s worked with governments and political leaders in: Armenia, Bosnia-Herzegovina, Cayman Islands, Croatia, Georgia, Iraq, Jordan, Kosovo, Kyrgyzstan, Macedonia, Moldova, Pakistan, Serbia, Trinidad & Tobago and Ukraine.